 8. Real-World Validation: A Case Study in Efficiency

-Theory is useful, but results matter.
-Let’s look at a recent project where these principles were applied.
+Theory is useful, but engineering results matter.
+Let’s look at a recent integration for a high-volume manufacturer.

 The Results: